 These delicious Maltesers Brownies are easy to make and great served as a dessert with ice cream, or along side a cup of tea.

-I needed to make a dessert a few weekends ago and leaving it a little late, i.e. a couple of hours before our dinner would be served, I decided that a brownie would be perfect.
-Owing to there being some bags of Maltesers in my cupboard, left over from a birthday drip cake I had made a few days earlier, it seemed reasonable to make these the main ingredient of my brownies.
+A few weekends ago, I needed to make a dessert as we had family coming for lunch.
+However, leaving it a little late to organise, i.e. a couple of hours before our dinner would be served, I decided that a brownie would be the way to go.
+Owing to there being some bags of Maltesers in my cupboard, left over from a birthday drip cake I had made a few days earlier.
+For this reason, it seemed a good idea to make these the main ingredient of my brownies.

 Here is the recipe for my Maltesers Brownies: